MlgmXyysd/WSAPackagingTool/README.md

 **WIP Project**

-Allows you to unpack WSA's Msixbundle and distribute it after packaging.
+Allows you to modify WSA's Msixbundle and distribute it.

 ## Requirements